-Across the board, the evidence in Tables VIII and IX suggests that far from finding positive complementarities, the whole appears to be less than the sum of the parts.
-The sign on the core test (column 3) is negative for all primary outcomes and for two thirds of secondary outcomes.
+Across the board, the evidence from this canonical test in Tables 8 and 9 suggests that-far from finding positive complementarities-the whole appears to be less than the sum of the parts.
+The sign on the core test (Column a) is negative for all primary outcomes and for two thirds of secondary outcomes.
 The complementarity is significantly negative for productive hours and subjective well-being.
+Outcomes that are driven by cash are not further helped by HD, outcomes driven by HD are not further helped by cash, and for two of our key outcomes the combination is actually worse than what we would expect from the independent effect of the two programs.